xkstein/Grain-U-Net/tools/README.md

 ## Contents
 + Alignment
   > This one is for aligning images with selected points.
-Beware its pretty slow, instructions are included at top of page.
+More recently separated into different repo [here](https://github.com/xkstein/ManualAlign)
 + Autocrop
   > This is mean to crop aligned images into a set of overlapping image pairs and then there is another script that can recompile them.
 The idea was that we would try running the unet on a bunch of littler images an stitch them together in the end.
 Ultimately, this hasn't shown to improve results, actually just creating artifacts.
 Still handy for breaking down aligned images though.